Authentic wins the Breeders Cup Classic 2020.

 Not many make it of course, and overseas horses can be nominated too.
 With just 14 allowed in the gate, if the race is oversubscribed then the committee will need to decide on the final field based on ability and earnings.

-The final Breeders’ Cup Classic entries are announced on Monday, November 2.
-At this point, the post position draw will take place and we get to see who runs from which gate.
+The final Breeders’ Cup Classic entries have been announced on Monday, November 2.
+The post position draw took place and we now know who will run from which gate.

-At present, the most likely Breeders’ Cup Classic 2020 starters are:
+At present, the Breeders’ Cup Classic 2020 entries are: